Decker HouseReserve

 The Kitchen

 Light oak cabinetry, blackened concrete counters, and a gas range.
-A north window over the sink frames the ridge — coffee, dishes, and the basics, what guests actually use.
+The island anchors the long axis — coffee, dishes, and the basics, what guests actually use.

 The Primary Suite